effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 I want to focus your attention on the return type `form is {author: Session; text: string}`.
-This feature called [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards) and allows Typescript to reduce `Session | null` type to more specific `Session` via condition inside the function.
+This feature called [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards) and allows TypeScript to reduce `Session | null` type to more specific `Session` via condition inside the function.

-Now we can read this like: when message should be sent, take session and message text, check that session is exists, and send it.
+Now we can read this like: when a message should be sent, take session and message text, check that session exists, and send it.

 OK.
 Now we can write a new message to a server.
 But if we don't call `messagesLoadFx` again we didn't see any changes, because `$messages` store didn't update.
 We can write generic code for this case.
-Easiest way is to return sent message from the effect.
+The easiest way is to return the sent message from the effect.

 ```ts
 // File: /src/shared/api/message.ts